 We have also delivered hydrangeas and some ferns.
 All are in the “bulletproof” indoor plant category, so our new plant parents need to give them a minimum of TLC to keep their plants healthy.
 In return, their plants will put healthy oxygen and humidity into their indoor air, while scrubbing it of carbon dioxide and unhealthy toxins from plastics and synthetic materials.

 So far in our first week, we have delivered and donated more than $35,000 worth of plants and prevented the negative environmental impact from dumping them.
 We intend to keep going until we have rescued and re-homed as many spring season plants as possible.

 My Plantscaping and plant stylist colleagues across the U.S. are getting on board in their cities.
 We are calling it the #StayPlanted movement.
 We are committed to keeping people healthy in our own way, and using the opportunity to say thank you to our frontline workers in this fight.
 At the same time, I get to spread the word about the many benefits of plants and their ability to improve our physical, mental, and emotional health.
 Every little bit helps right now.
 And you don’t have to worry about social distancing with your plants!

 Good Earth Plant Company continues to serve our clients on a limited basis to protect their investment, keeping their indoor and outdoor plants healthy while waiting for the return of their “normal” business.
 We only provide service where it is safe; follow a specific protocol including masks, gloves, frequent handwashing, and social distancing.
-We are incredibly grateful to keep growing!
+We enrich people’s lives with plants and we are incredibly grateful to keep growing!